claimvantage/sfdx-jenkins-shared-library/README.md

   Required.
 An instance of Org that has been populated by **createScratchOrg**.

+<a name="runLightningTests"></a>
 ### runLightningTests

-[Runs Lightning tests](https://github.com/claimvantage/sfdx-jenkins-shared-library/tree/master/vars/runLightningTests.groovy) for an org and puts the test results in a unique folder based on the name of the `org` object.
+[Runs Lightning tests](https://github.com/claimvantage/sfdx-jenkins-shared-library/tree/master/vars/runLightningTests.groovy) for an org and puts the test results in a unique base on the name of the `org` object.
-The test class names are also prefixed by that name so that when multiple orgs are tested, the test results are presented separated by the name.
+The test class names are also prefixed by the org name and lightning app name so that when multiple orgs are tested, the test results are presented separated by the name.

-The [Lightning Testing Service](https://github.com/forcedotcom/LightningTestingService) **must be present in the org** e.g. by making it part of the SFDX project.
+The [Lightning Testing Service](https://github.com/forcedotcom/LightningTestingService) **must be present in the org** e.g. by making it part of the ASFDX project.

 * _org_